 Hello and happy Plastic Free July!
-Some of you may be taking part already, in which case well done and keep going, but for those unaware, Plastic Free July is an initiative that helps people around the world come together as part of the solution to the global plastic pollution problem.
+For those unaware, Plastic Free July is an initiative that helps people around the world come together as part of the solution to the global plastic pollution problem.
 The idea is to raise awareness, provide resources and encourage individuals and societies to cut single-use plastic out of their lives for this one summer month (or longer if you can!).
-We believe that it’s vital for us as an agency to keep our finger on the pulse when it comes to sustainability efforts, so expect to see more content such as this over the coming months.

 The first step is, of course, to educate yourself and others.
 To learn what simple things you could be doing better.
 So, we thought we’d help with that by spreading some knowledge, making information on the subject more readily available and, hopefully, aiding in making that adjustment a little bit easier.
 First though, a bit of background…